Maryland IOLTA Compliance: Trust Account Rules & Requirements

 What rule governs IOLTA trust accounts in Maryland?

-Maryland IOLTA trust accounts are governed by Maryland Rules of Professional Conduct Rule 1.15; Maryland Rule 19-407.
-This rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the Maryland IOLTA program.
+Maryland IOLTA trust accounts are governed by Maryland Attorneys' Rules of Professional Conduct 19-301.15; Maryland Rule 19-407.
+The rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the Maryland IOLTA program.

 How often must Maryland attorneys reconcile their IOLTA accounts?

-Maryland attorneys must complete a three-way reconciliation of their IOLTA trust accounts monthly.
-Three-way reconciliation compares the bank statement balance, the trust account ledger balance, and the sum of all individual client ledger balances — all three must match.
+Maryland attorneys have to complete a three-way reconciliation of their IOLTA trust accounts monthly.
+Three-way reconciliation lines up the bank statement balance, the trust account ledger balance, and the sum of every individual client ledger balance — and all three have to match.

 How long must Maryland attorneys retain IOLTA records?

-Maryland attorneys must retain all IOLTA trust account records — including bank statements, client ledgers, reconciliation reports, and disbursement documentation — for 5 years under Maryland Rules of Professional Conduct Rule 1.15; Maryland Rule 19-407.
-Disbo retains all records automatically for the required period.
+Maryland attorneys have to retain every IOLTA trust account record — bank statements, client ledgers, reconciliation reports, and disbursement documentation — for 5 years under Maryland Attorneys' Rules of Professional Conduct 19-301.15; Maryland Rule 19-407.
+Disbo keeps all of it automatically for the required period.

 What happens if a Maryland IOLTA account is overdrawn?

 Required — bank must notify Maryland Attorney Grievance Commission.
-An overdraft notification triggers a disciplinary review process.
-Attorneys must ensure sufficient cleared funds are in the trust account before any disbursement.
+An overdraft notification can trigger a disciplinary review, and the only way to avoid that is to make sure cleared funds are actually in the trust account before any disbursement goes out.
 Disbo blocks transactions that would create a negative balance before they process.

 Where does Maryland IOLTA interest go?